AntonJanto/MobileButler/README.md

 #

 ## Requirements
-This list of requirements is only something to get started with.
-It hopefully includes most of the significant requirements.
-I will try to keep this list updated as the project progresses.
+This list of requirements is organized based on the MoSCoW prinicple.

 ### Functional
  - As an employee I want to be able to have an overview of all orders.